sendbird/sendbird-calls-ios/README.md

 <br />

-## Configure the application for the SDK
+## Configuring the application for the SDK

 ### Background Mode